canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 | `Min`, `Max` | Find the smallest and largest element of a collection |
 | `ToDictionary` | Convert a collection into a dictionary |

-## Query syntax: A matter of taste
+## LINQ Query syntax: A matter of taste

 Up to this point, we have seen LINQ as extension methods.
 But, you can find LINQ as language-level query syntax too.